 Multi-purpose tools save space, weight, and sometimes even money, three things any traveler could use more of.
-From flashlights with built-in bottle openers to hotspots with remote cameras, these are nine of our favorite multi-purpose tech gadgets to consider for your next trip.
+From flashlights with built-in bottle openers to hotspots with remote cameras, these are ten of our favorite multi-purpose tech gadgets to consider for your next trip.

 Ceptics International Plug Adapter Kit

 Do you travel with both a travel adapter and outlet splitter?
-The Ceptics International Adaptor offers both, providing a pair of three-prong North American outlets and two USB-A outlets in almost every country in the world.
+The Ceptics International Adapter offers both, providing a pair of three-prong North American outlets and two USB-A outlets in almost every country in the world.

 One of our top travel adapter picks, it’s ideal for places where power outlets are limited like cafes, hostels, and airports.
 If someone’s already using an outlet, you can easily convert one socket into two so you can both charge at once.